 - Add the batter to your lined muffin pan so that each liner is about 3/4 full.
 Bake the cupcakes for 25-28 muffins until cooked through.
 Remove from the oven and let cool before frosting.

 - Add your fresh blueberries and lemon zest to a blender and blend for about 1 minute.
 Set aside to use in the frosting.

 - Add the frosting to a piping bag and evenly pipe onto the cooled cupcakes.
+If the frosting is too soft, add the filled piping bag full of frosting back to the fridge for 10-15 minutes to help the frosting firm up before piping it.
 Enjoy!

 Cupcakes are best enjoyed in 2-3 days, but they will store in the freezer up to 1 month.
 I don’t recommend storing in the fridge as this will dry them out.